Camila-Falaschi/delivery_app/README.md

 <p align="right"><a href="#sparkles-welcome-to-delivery-app-project-repository">(back to top)</a></p>

 #### Seeders
-The database alredy come with three users and eleven drinks by default, and you can use them to use and test the application:
+The database comes with three default users (client, seller, and admin) and eleven default drinks.
+You can use the following credentials to test the application:

 - Client:
   ```